 Welcome, and thank you for visiting Edinburgh Traumatology.

-My name is Stuart Morgan-Ayrs and I am an integrative psychotherapist providing specialist trauma therapy support in Edinburgh City Centre.
+My name is Stuart Morgan-Ayrs and I am an integrative consultant psychotherapist and traumatologist providing specialist trauma therapy support in Edinburgh City Centre.
 I also offer counselling and therapy online, using Google Meetings.
 You can read more about me on the Biography page.

 Trauma is a painful and multi systemic mind -body - spirit - relationship condition that holds people back, prevents them from truly living their lives to the full, and leaves them potentially with a wide range of psychological, physical, social and spiritual problems which often show up as additional diagnosis.

 I work with people from all walks of life and backgrounds (I am actively LGBT* informed and trained), coming to me with a diverse range of problems.
 As a fully-qualified integrative and multi modal clinical psychotherapist and clinical analytical hypnotherapist.
 I am a Fellow of the National Council of Psychotherapists, and abide by their code of ethics.
 I am also a Fellow of the Royal Society of Public Health.
 I am registered for complementary heath provision with the CTHA and IAOTH.
 NACHP, BAThH, NCH & CTHA are all validation organisations for the CNHC who hold a PSA AR (Professional Standards Authority Accredited Register) and I am registered under Hypnotherapy.
 (This is an official UK regulation system).